Matsiaze/webapp2/README.md

-# This project is a CI/CD POC using jenkins for the static website project below
+# This is a CI/CD POC using jenkins for the project below
-# Core project source repository
+- Core project source repository: https://github.com/diranetafen/static-website-example.git
-https://github.com/diranetafen/static-website-example.git
 # Steps
 Build Jenkins pipeline item and deploy to staging